-- 48. A Submitter of a Letter of Assurance is permitted to provide a not-to-exceed license fee or rate commitment.
-What is the purpose of permitting a Submitter to provide a not-to-exceed license fee or rate commitment? - The purpose of the policy is to facilitate the development of standards that will serve the interests of industry, government, and the public.
+49. A Submitter of a Letter of Assurance is permitted to provide a not-to-exceed license fee or rate commitment.
+What is the purpose of permitting a Submitter to provide a not-to-exceed license fee or rate commitment?

+The purpose of the policy is to facilitate the development of standards that will serve the interests of industry, government, and the public.
 Relative costs of implementation for different proposed technical approaches in comparison with the relative technical performance increases or decreases of those proposals is a legitimate topic for discussion and a legitimate basis for decision-making in the standards development process.
-The policy attempts to inform participants of this option as a possible way to increase certainty and precision in their understanding of relative costs.
-See also the answer to question 51 below. - 49.
-Does the IEEE make a judgment about whether any not-to-exceed rates provided with the Letter of Assurance are reasonable or non-discriminatory? - No. The policy provides a definition of a Reasonable Rate and includes several recommended considerations.
-However, IEEE takes no position on, and has no responsibility for determining, the reasonableness of disclosed royalty rates. - 50.
-Is a Submitter of a Letter of Assurance required to provide a not-to-exceed license fee or rate commitment? - No. The IEEE permits, but does not require, the Submitter to provide not-to-exceed royalty rates or other terms. - 589 51.
-Does the IEEE make a judgment about whether any terms provided with the Letter of 590 Assurance are reasonable or non-discriminatory? - No. The IEEE is not responsible for determining whether any licensing terms or conditions provided in connection with submission of a Letter of Assurance, if any, or in any licensing agreements are reasonable or non-discriminatory.
-Acceptance of a Letter
+The policy attempts to provide participants with greater certainty and precision in their understanding of relative costs.

+50. Is a Submitter of a Letter of Assurance required to provide a not-to-exceed license fee or rate commitment?

+No. The IEEE permits, but does not require, the Submitter to provide not-to-exceed royalty rates or other terms.

+551 51.
+Does the IEEE make a judgment about whether any terms provided with the Letter of Assurance are reasonable or non-discriminatory?

+No. The IEEE is not responsible for determining whether any licensing terms or conditions provided in connection with submission of a Letter of Assurance, if any, or in any licensing agreements are reasonable or non-discriminatory.
+Acceptance of a Letter of Assurance does not imply that the IEEE has made any determination of the foregoing.

-- of Assurance does not imply that the IEEE has made any determination of the foregoing.
-As stated on the LOA form, to the extent there are inconsistencies between the Letter of Assurance form and any sample licenses, material licensing terms, or not to exceed rates provided with the LOA form, the terms of clause 6 of the IEEE-SA Standards Board Bylaws and the Letter of Assurance form shall control. - 601 52.
-Can a Submitter demand, as a condition of granting a license to an Essential Patent Claim, a license to a prospective licensee's non-essential patent claims? - No. A Submitter cannot, as a condition of granting a license to an Essential Patent Claim, require a prospective licensee to grant licenses to patent claims that are not Essential Patent Claims for the referenced IEEE standard.
-The IEEE-SA Patent Policy, however, does not prevent parties from mutually and voluntarily agreeing to a cross-license covering any patents (e.g., a portfolio license). - 53.
-Can a Submitter demand a prospective licensee take a license for the Submitter's nonessential patent claims? - No. A Submitter cannot, as a condition to granting a license to an Essential Patent Claim, require a prospective licensee to take licenses to patent claims that are not Essential Patent Claims for the referenced IEEE standard.
-The IEEE-SA Patent Policy, however, does not prevent parties from mutually and voluntarily agreeing to a crosslicense covering any patents (e.g., a portfolio license).
+52. Can a Submitter demand a license to a prospective licensee's non-essential patent claims?

+No. A Submitter cannot, as a condition of granting a license to an Essential Patent Claim, require a prospective licensee to grant licenses to patent claims that are not Essential Patent Claims for the referenced IEEE standard.
+The IEEE-SA Patent Policy, however, does not prevent parties from mutually and voluntarily agreeing to a cross-license covering any patents (e.g., a portfolio license).

+569 53.
+Can a Submitter demand a prospective licensee take a license for the Submitter's nonessential patent claims?

+No. A Submitter cannot, as a condition to granting a license to an Essential Patent Claim, require a prospective licensee to take licenses to patent claims that are not Essential Patent Claims for the referenced IEEE standard.
+The IEEE-SA Patent Policy, however, does not prevent parties from mutually and voluntarily agreeing to a cross-license covering any patents (e.g., a portfolio license).

+54. Can a Submitter include a defensive suspension clause in a license agreement to protect the Submitter's access to Essential Patent Claims for the same IEEE Standard?

+A defensive suspension clause is a provision in a patent license agreement permitting the licensor to suspend the license if certain triggering conditions are satisfied.
+An appropriately drafted defensive suspension clause that protects a Submitter's access to Essential Patent Claims for the same IEEE Standard may be included as a reasonable and non-discriminatory term or condition if it is otherwise consistent with the policy.